clerk/clerk-docs/CONTRIBUTING.md

 ```
 ````

-["prettier-ignore" comments](https://prettier.io/docs/en/ignore.html) are also supported to ignore _parts_ of a code block:
+["prettier-ignore" comments](https://prettier.io/docs/en/ignore.html) are also supported to ignore _parts_ of a code block.
+This is preferred over the `prettier` prop where possible:

 ````mdx
 ```tsx